JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 }
 ```

-Note, how elegantly interfaces can be implemented by particular types in separation from the "main" implementation.
 The wrapped type is the sample type `f32`.
 Upon each call to `next()` we want to return 1 sample of the oscillator.
 However, we cannot simply return the sample.
 It must be wrapped in the `Option<T>` generic type.
-This tells the client code that it *can* store a value but it does not have to.
+This tells the client code that the returned wrapper *can* store a value but it does not have to.
 If it stores a value, it is `Some<T>`.
 If not, it is `None`.
 This provides an additional layer of safety.
 It forces you to "check for null values".

+Note, how elegantly interfaces can be implemented by particular types in separation from the "main" implementation.

 ### The Source Trait

-The source trait implements methods that tell `rodio` what characteristics our output has.
+The source trait declares methods that tell `rodio` what characteristics our output has.
 To implement it succesfully, we need to import the necessary types and traits by inserting `use` directives at the top of our *src/main.rs* file:

 ```rust
 // main.rs